kollativamsi/smartbank/README.md

   * Error handling for missing or invalid inputs
   * Responsive frontend with interactive feedback

+**Step-by-Step User Onboarding & KYC Flow**

 This setup ensures a smooth, secure, and user-friendly flow from registration to KYC verification and final account activation.

+After successfully registering on the platform, users are immediately redirected to the KYC upload page.
+Here, they must fill in their details and upload their required documents.
+Once submitted, this data is securely stored both in the Django admin interface and in the underlying MySQL database.

+For users wishing to check their KYC verification status, the system provides a dedicated KYC status page.
+To access their status, users simply need to log in; the page then displays whether their KYC has been "approved," "rejected," or is still "pending."
+All registered user information, as well as KYC submissions, are systematically maintained in the database for easy access and management.

+This workflow ensures a smooth and secure registration process, seamless KYC document submission, and transparent status tracking for every user.